PeiMu/job_finder/README.md

 #### 4. **Focused Approach**
    - `job_finder` eliminates distractions from irrelevant job postings or redundant information by prioritizing **quality over quantity**.

+## Vision
+With the severe global economic situation and mass unemployment, the world situation is becoming increasingly unstable.

+At `job_finder`, we avoid empty rhetoric and instead focus on making a meaningful difference for job seekers worldwide.

+Our goal is simple yet profound: to empower every individual to find a job that meets their needs and helps them achieve a happier, more fulfilling life.

+## Philosophy
+Many existing job search apps prioritize employers or take a neutral stance.

+At `job_finder`, we take a bold step in the other direction—creating an app that stands firmly on the side of the job seeker.
+Our goal is to offer an intuitive, user-first experience that truly simplifies the job search process.

 ## Main Pipeline
 1. Periodically gather: